- Requirements for a Diploma of College Studies (DCS)

 The student may ask the Registrar’s Office for a review of grades no later than seven working days before the start of the next school year.
 The Registrar’s Office transmits the request for grade revision to the professor and the Head of the department concerned.
 The Department Head forms a committee of three people (including the professor concerned).
 At his request, the student may meet with the committee to voice his point of view.
 The student also has the option of providing written reasons for the request for a review.
 The committee makes its decision known, with reasons in writing, within ten working days.
 The decision of the committee is final.
 The Registrar advises the student of the committee's decision.

-A student is issued a Warming at the end of a semester if he fails a class.
+A student is issued a Warning at the end of a semester if he fails a class.

 The Warning is withdrawn if the student passes all his courses the following semester.